raynasun0109/CarTrawlerInterview/README.md

 1. Responsive to more devices
 2. Better UI design
 3. Payment process and Add to cart process should be more user friendly
+4. Uses localstorage for the collection feature and storage the shopping cart feature to improve user experience

 # Getting Started with This Project